Under pressure to deliver tangible digital marketing measurements? It's time to calculate your digital marketing ROI and demonstrate results

-As a marketer, one of your main worries is how to prove the effectiveness of your marketing activities.
-To prove it, your boss wants hard numbers.
+As a marketer, one of your main worries is how to prove the effectiveness of your digital marketing activities.
+To prove it, your boss wants hard numbers - so it's time to calculate your digital marketing ROI.

-Let me tell you this though: there’s no exact method that will capture your ROI perfectly.
+Let me tell you this though: there’s no exact method that will capture your digital marketing ROI perfectly.
 It’s just difficult to quantify some of the activities you engage in.

 Practical steps marketers can take to enhance their curious instincts